Infographic comparing factoring and reverse factoring processes with arrows and labels

 The funder establishes agreed-upon payment terms with the buyer, which would require the buyer to pay the full amount of the invoice at the determined due date.

-3. The reverse factoring process is complete and can repeat as many times as needed.
+3. The reverse factoring process is complete and can be repeated as many times as needed.

 After all the payments have been collected, the cycle is complete.
 The supplier is eligible to elect quick pay on more than one accounts receivable invoice at a time, at which time the process would repeat itself.